[CPSC 110 Links]

 Course Topics Schedule

-This schedule allows you to determine when your specific lecture and lab section covers which material (please check your course schedule in the Student Service Centre to see which lecture and lab sections you are registered in, and when they meet).
+This schedule allows you to determine when your specific lecture and lab section covers which material (please check your course schedule on Workday to see which lecture and lab sections you are registered in, and when they meet).
 Problem set deadlines and midterms are also included on the course topics schedule.
 We recommend you bookmark this schedule and refer to it often, as you are responsible for all the material from all the modules that are listed.

 For each week there are 3 rows: